studymatchs/studymatchs.github.io/index.md

 "The green you guys used reminds me of texting an android user with my iPhone." -Jonah S.

-"Definitely will be using this site to hook up with some ABGs" -Nalu C.
+"Definitely will be using this to hook up with some ABGs" -Nalu C.